DirtBagXon/hypseus_singe_data/README.md

     ./convert_png.sh

-Alter *scale* in script for preference - 3 works for most games.
+Alter *scale* in script for preference - 2.5 to 3 works for most games.

+Some graphics will not convert to 8-bit satisfactorily, these will need to be recreated.

 ### Converting .singe files